vandanal187/1/Contributing.md

 Bug fixes, examples, and contributions are welcome!

+Please get in touch (yotammann@gmail.com) and tell me what features you'd like to see or contribute to.

-Please make all pull requests to the `dev` branch.
+And make all pull requests to the `dev` branch.

 ## Examples